Benbinbin/TagDown/README.md

 * [v1.0.0](https://github.com/Benbinbin/BookDown/releases/tag/v1.0.0) provide two modes to visualize the hierarchy data, you can browse the bookmarks fast and conveniently.

 ## Todos
+- [ ] add bookmark
-- [ ] add bookmark feature
+- [ ] add tags and memo to describe bookmark
+- [ ] preview mode of bookmark
-- [ ] override the Bookmark Manager page
+- [ ] the batch management page of bookmarks
+- [ ] share bookmarks group